FormidableLabs/react-swipeable/README.md

 **`onSwipedUp`**, **`onSwipedRight`**, **`onSwipedDown`**, **`onSwipedLeft`** are called with the event as well as the x distance, + or -, from where the swipe started to where it ended.
 These only fire at the end of a touch event.

-**`onSwiped`** is called with the event, the X and Y delta, whether or not the event was a flick, and the current velocity of the swipe. `this.props.onSwiped(ev, x, y, isFlick, velocity)`
+**`onSwiped`** is called with the event, the X and Y delta, whether or not the event was a flick, and the current velocity of the swipe. `this.props.onSwiped(e, x, y, isFlick, velocity)`

 #####Configuration Props